mnedelchev-vn/pinksale-dxsale-sniper-bot/README.md

 #### Sample terminal command:
 * Using `node` - `node sniper-bot.js -- presaleContractAddress=0xab5801a7d398351b8be11c439e05c5b3259aec9b buyingBnbAmount=0.5 senderPrivateKey=0x8da4ef21b864d2cc526dbdb2a120bd2874c36c9d0a1fb7f8c63d7f7a8b41de8f createLogs=true gasPrice=25`
-* Using `pm2` - `pm2 start sniper-bot.js -- presaleContractAddress=0xab5801a7d398351b8be11c439e05c5b3259aec9b buyingBnbAmount=0.5 senderPrivateKey=0x8da4ef21b864d2cc526dbdb2a120bd2874c36c9d0a1fb7f8c63d7f7a8b41de8f createLogs=true gasPrice=25`
+* Using `pm2` - `pm2 start sniper-bot.js -- presaleContractAddress=0xab5801a7d398351b8be11c439e05c5b3259aec9b buyingBnbAmount=0.5 senderPrivateKey=0x8da4ef21b864d2cc526dbdb2a120bd2874c36c9d0a1fb7f8c63d7f7a8b41de8f createLogs=true gasPrice=25` *( This option is for people who are owners of virtual servers.
+By using pm2 you can start the bot on the virtual server and shut down your physical device.
 If you wish to use the bot at same time for multiple crypto tokens you could make several pm2 instances by passing `--name` parameter to the pm2 command.
-Example: `--name "app name"`.
+Example: `--name "app name"`. )*